-The sample consisted of 156,724 individual clients that accessed the Shepell fgi EAP between the years 2003 and 2006 (62% female, 38% male).
-Analyses were restricted to active client organizations that joined the EAP before 2003 to control for changes in population size and composition.
+The sample consisted of 153,114 individual clients that accessed the WarrenShepell EAP between the years 2003 and 2005 (63% female, 37% male).
+The data analyses were conducted on EAP intake variables collected on each client at the first point of access.1.

-Shepell-fgi tracks nearly 100 different presenting problems at EAP intake.
-Three problems, marital/relationship discord, separation and divorce, and domestic violence are classed as relationship problems.
-These were examined separately.
-At times, marital/relationship discord and separation and divorce were collapsed into 'combined relationship problems' and compared to all other problems as a composite.
+WarrenShepell tracks nearly 100 different presenting problems at EAP intake.
+Three problems, marital/relationship discord, separation and divorce, and domestic violence, are classed as relationship problems.
+We collapsed all 'other' problems into a composite.
 We then compared the rates of relationship problems for specific demographic groups against rates for the total sample.
-The demographic variables were age, gender, job level, years of service, employment status, industry, and province.
+The demographic variables were age, gender, job level, years of service, and employment status.
 Self-reported stress at EAP intake was also examined.

-The data was analyzed using Pearson chi-square analysis, Classification and Regression Tress (CRT) and Chi-Squared Automatic Interaction Detection (CHAID).
-The following discussion is intended to be high-level and relatively jargon-free.
+The data was analyzed using a variety of techniques: Pearson product-moment correlations, Pearson chisquare analysis, Classification and Regression Tress (CRT) and Chi-Squared Automatic Interaction Detection (CHAID).
+The following discussion is intended to be high-level and relatively jargon-free..2